eddiecorrigall/jungle/README.md

 Let's breakdown some commands in a short demo to help you understand their purpose.
 The advantage here is that all inputs and outputs of these stages are inspection friendly.
-For each stage of the compiler, you can provide input and inspect output for the
+For each stage of the compiler, you can provide input and inspect output:
 1. Stage 1: [scanner](https://en.wikipedia.org/wiki/Lexical_analysis#Scanner)
     - input is source code
     - output is tokens